Pin Ups: Critical reception

 Pin Ups received primarily negative reviews from music critics on release, with many criticising the songs as generally inferior to their original counterparts.
-In Rolling Stone, Greg Shaw was unfavorable, believing that all the tracks were underproduced and Bowie's vocal performance was the album's "true failure", further saying his "excessively mannered voice" was "a ridiculously weak mismatch for the material" and that they were mixed too high to give the tracks the "edge" or "punch" they need to be effective.
-He concludes his review by saying, "while Pin Ups may be a failure, it is also a collection of great songs, most of which are given a more than adequate, and always loving, treatment.
+In Rolling Stone, Greg Shaw believed that all the tracks were underproduced and Bowie's vocal performance was the album's "true failure", further saying his "excessively mannered voice" was "a ridiculously weak mismatch for the material" and that they were mixed too high to give the tracks the "edge" or "punch" they need to be effective.
+He concludes his review by saying, "While Pin Ups may be a failure, it is also a collection of great songs, most of which are given a more than adequate, and always loving, treatment.
 Maybe the fairest conclusion to draw is that Bowie can't sing any other way, did the best he could, and the result isn't all that bad."
 In the NME, Ian MacDonald felt that by not differentiating the songs from the originals, the renditions lack value, ultimately stating the record failed to live up to expectations and predicted that "unless he puts a banger under his own behind, I can foresee nothing but artistic frustration for Bowie in the next few years."
 Loraine Alterman of The New York Times was also negative, saying the album "suffers from too much style and technique and not enough musical substance".

 Discussing Pin Ups as a whole, Record Mirror found the album "unsatisfying, too cluttered musically and over-produced".
 A writer for Sounds magazine also reacted negatively, declaring that Bowie "used R&B as a prop, not a springboard".
 In Christgau's Record Guide, veteran critic Robert Christgau found the idea of the record good, but its overall execution subpar.
 On the other hand, Billboard responded positively, stating that, "there's humor in this music if you want to take it as a look back in musical time."
 Robert Hilburn was also positive in the Los Angeles Times.
 Describing it as a "light, unpretentious, high-spirited album", he hailed Pin Ups as "one of the year's most inviting albums" and one that deserves special attention.